 - Peel and slice eggplant into ⅛” thick pieces.
 A mandoline really helps!
 Salt eggplant pieces in a colander with kosher salt in layers.
 Do this for 1 hour, then rinse eggplant to remove excess salt.
 Thoroughly pat dry the eggplant pieces.

 - Next, dip eggplant pieces into flour and shake off excess.
 Then dip into egg and shake off, and finally the seasoned breadcrumbs.
 Place breaded eggplant pieces on a parchment paper lined tray and prepare oil for frying.

-- Add a ½" olive or vegetable oil to a large heavy pan and heat to 350f.
+- Add a 1/2" olive or vegetable oil to a large heavy pan and heat to 350f.
 Fry eggplant pieces until golden on both sides (about 2 minutes per side) and place on a wire rack or paper towel lined tray.
 At this point, preheat the oven to 375f and set a rack to the middle level.

 - Place 2-3 tablespoons of the ricotta mixture into the middle of each eggplant piece and roll.
 Place all the filled eggplant rollatini seam side down into the baking dish.